MrcSnm/HipremeEngine/docs/internals/hipreme-engine-tools.md

 Some tools are required for making your project work.
 Here is a summary of what they do if you intend to debug some step in your project or if you wish to contribute.

-* **Hiper**: Template project creator.
-This is the tool you'll interact most with it.
-Project names should not contain any spaces.
 * **insertresourcesuwp.d**: Put all the game assets inside a visual studio project for generating the UWP version of the game.
 Automatic.
 * **copyresources.d**: A tool that create files copy from other place to another with cache.
 Automatic.
 * **releasegame.d**: Tool for inputting your project path, will put a copy of your project inside a release folder in the engine and setup some versions so you won't have indirect calls to engine functionality.
 Automatic.